emojicode/emojicode.github.io/src/reference/the-s-package.md

 ## ⏩ Ranges

->!N Available from 0.2 Beta 4 which is yet to be released

 Emojicode supports a range type called ⏩.
 A range is an immutable sequence of numbers, or more strictly speaking of integers.

 A range is always defined by three values: *start*, *stop* and *step*.

 Every number `f(x) = start + x * step`
 that matches the constraint `start ≤ f(x) < stop` is an element of the range.
 If